-3) Community-Based Placements.
-Residents are paired with community based organizations or with a community project within the health center based on their interests and experiences.
+- Community-Based Placements: Residents are paired with community based organizations or with a community project within the health center based on their interests and experiences.
 A longitudinal relationship allows for resident learning and collaboration in community health promotion.

 Integrated Experiences: Clinical experiences include those integrated into other outpatient blocks, including Tuberculosis clinic with the Department of Public Health and working at our health center’s school-based clinic during the Adolescent Health block.
-Residents participate in early intervention evaluations and Head Start assessments during Pediatric Development block.
-During the Addiction block, residents work with LFMR faculty at a local methadone clinic, and participate with group therapy for patients transitioning from the county correctional system.
+Residents participate in Early Intervention evaluations and Head Start assessments in their outpatient Pediatric Development time.
+During their Addiction medicine time, residents work with LFMR faculty at a local methadone clinic, and participate with our outreach and homeless teams in treating the homeless living with substance use disorders.

 Conferences are targeted at the learning needs of residents as they progress through the four year curriculum.
 Initially, the focus is on patient care for vulnerable populations, and taking advantage of community resources in working with individual patients.
 Community medicine is also integrated with more traditional teaching in afternoon symposia that address such issues as intrapersonal violence, education, and asthma.
 As residents progress through the four years, the focus broadens to look more at population-based approaches within the clinic and in the community.
 Residents learn how to access, collect, and use population health information.